 Marpa allows operator expressions to be parsed as BNF, eliminating the need for them.
 On the other hand, Marpa's ability to handle second-order languages allows it to take statements which describe expressions in terms of precedence and association, and rewrite them in a natural way into Chomskyan form.
 In this way the grammar writer has all the benefits of Chomskyan parsing, but is also allowed to describe his grammar in terms of operators when that is convenient.
 Once again, the Operator Issue seems to be solved, but this time perhaps for real.

-Again recall the four criteria from the original quest for a solution to the Parsing Problem: that a parser be efficient, practical, declarative and general.
-Does Marpa[103] fulfill them?
+Again recall the four criteria from the original statement of the Parsing Problem: that a parser be efficient, general, declarative and practical.
+Does Marpa[136] fulfill them?

-At first glance, no. While Marpa is general, it is not linear or quasi-linear for the general case, and therefore cannot be considered efficient enough.
+At first glance, no. While Marpa is general, it is not linear or quasi-linear for the general case, and in that sense, Marpa might be considered not efficient enough.
 But to be general, a parser has to parse every context-free grammar, including some wildly ambiguous ones, for which simply printing the list of possible parses takes exponential time.
-With the experience of the decades, linearity for a fully general BNF parser seems to be a superfluous requirement for a practical parser.
+With the experience of the decades, linearity for a fully general BNF parser seems to be an unnecessary requirement for a practical parser.

-The LR(k) grammars include every other grammar class we have discussed -- LL(k) for all k, LALR, operator grammars, etc. If we change our criteria as follows:
+The LRR grammars, which Marpa does parse in linear time, include every other grammar class we have discussed -- LL(k) for all k, LR(k) for all k, LALR, operator grammars, etc. If we change our criteria as follows:

 then Marpa qualifies.

-My teachers came from the generation which created the ALGOL vision and started the quest for a solution to the Parsing Problem.
+My teachers came from the generation which created the ALGOL vision and started the search for a solution to the Parsing Problem.
 Alan Perlis was one of them.
 Would he have accepted my claim that I have found the solution to the problem he posed?
-I do not know, but I am certain, as anyone else who knew him can attest, that he would given me a plain-spoken answer.
+I do not know.
+But I am certain, as anyone else who knew him can attest, that he would given me a direct and plain-spoken answer.
 In that spirit, I submit this timeline to the candid reader.
 In any case, I hope that my reader has found this journey through the history of parsing informative.

 Aho and Ullman 1972: